 Integrating loyalty program members, online newsletter subscribers, and social media friends helps to build customer databases and attracts new customers.
 A creative rewards program draws media attention and increases referrals to build marketing lists for email campaigns and company newsletters.

-Restaurant rewards programs offer unique guest experiences that draw on customer emotions.
-Sending birthday cards, offering a special dessert, providing a special anniversary meal, and recognizing family or business milestones are more attractive offers than financial incentives for many customers.
+Restaurant rewards programs should offer unique guest experiences that draw on customer emotions.
 Guests might enjoy receiving the recipes for their favorite dishes, cook books or hands-on cooking lessons.
 Choosing a unique reward that creates a memorable experience is more important than saving money for well-off guests, but getting a hassle-free discount or free side dish impresses fast food customers.
 Tailor rewards to provide the best incentive for type of cuisine, time constraints and the demographic market.

 - T.G.I.
 Friday’s allows loyal customers to preview and rate new menu items.